 Advanced Hiking Trails

 There are a number of other medium and advanced difficulty trails that go up higher in the mountains and offer even better views but these are geared toward experienced hikers.
 We actually took one of these trails on accident so what we thought was a 1.5-hour hike turned into a four-hour trek.
-Luckily we were in decent shape but it was
+Luckily we were in decent shape but it was still a little taxing (we needed a nap afterward).

 So if you take these trails make sure to bring plenty of water and it’s smart to wear hiking shoes.